 What client application makes the call

-What logged-in user is employing the client app to make the call
+What Brightspace user is employing the client app to make the call

-In the calling context, you provide these identifications with a set of authentication tokens.
+In the calling context, you provide an authentication token to assert your ability to make the API call on behalf of that user.
 To get started, you need to follow these four general steps to gather all the resources you’ll need to be able to provide those authentication tokens with each API call your app will make.

 Every Brightspace API call happens within a calling user context, and the LMS will limit the functionality it extends to your call depending upon the permissions that user would have logged in to the LMS and using through the standard browser interface.